 The Emerging Opportunities Program is a Water Research Foundation (WRF) research program formed to enable WRF to sponsor time-critical research on emergent, high priority subscriber issues, and to collaborate on research ideas developed by approved WRF partners.
 This program enables WRF to address broadly relevant subscriber issues, challenges, and opportunities with targeted research, often in a series of projects.
-Open RFPs include PFAS Compounds in Water Treatment Plants, Definition of a Smart Utility, Decentralized Reuse and Treatment Systems, and more.
 Call for proposal deadlines vary.

 Fund for the Public Interest – Madison, WI and other locations

 Fund For the Public Interest is partnering with groups like Environment America to take on polluters, tackle climate change or get pesticides out of our food supply.
 These groups have recruited for 35 years to generate the people power they need to take on Exxon Mobil, Monsanto or other opposition and win.
 Students will get the opportunity to gain first-hand experience in grassroots organizing, learn valuable communication and leadership skills, and have the opportunity to plan and participate in a variety of campaign events.

 Global Health Institute 2020 Grants and Awards – UW-Madison

 This competitive grant program is designed to support global health efforts of faculty, staff and graduate students across campus, fostering the Wisconsin Idea locally and globally.
 Grant applications are due January 27, 2020.
 In addition, Seed Grant applications must submit a letter of intent by December 20, 2019.